-Soil, Seasons & Style of Cultivation
+Soil, Seasons and Style of Cultivation

 Kres Kitchen “Three S’s” for driving Quality and Flavor

-2. Seasons matter.
-Summer carrots taste very different than carrots harvested during cold weather months (December to March/April in our climate).
-Root vegetables, like carrots, are sweetest in flavor after undergoing a process called cold-sweetening; a natural survival technique where starches are converted to sugars to prevent freezing.
-For some sauerkraut varieties, like Carrot & Caraway, I prefer a cold-seasoned harvest for the best bold and briny flavors.
-Additionally, carrots harvested in July will have a different microbial ecology than carrots harvested in December.
-Living soil is never static and is always changing.
-So… shortened daylight hours, different precipitation types and amounts, cooler soil temperatures - all these factors contribute to subtle changes in the fermentative ecology.
-Don’t forget, setting fresh local ingredients aside, the microbial community is the ultimate creator of BIG FLAVOR in lacto-fermented foods.
-Growing and harvesting with the seasons expands our opportunities to explore authentically local flavors and diverse communities of gut-loving microbes.
+Another key point about seasonality: carrots harvested in July will have a different microbial ecology than carrots harvested in December.
+Living soil is dynamic which adds natural complexity to fermentation outcomes.
+So… shorter daylight hours, different precipitation types and amounts, cooler soil temperatures — all factors that contribute to subtle changes in the fermentative ecology.
+Aside from local freshness, we’re constantly reminded that microbial ecology is the ultimate creator of BIG FLAVOR in lacto-fermented foods.
+Growing and harvesting with the seasons expands our opportunities to explore authentic local flavors produced by diverse communities of gut-loving microbes.

 3. Style of Cultivation matters.
-The heirloom and non-GMO seed varieties we select, the biological soil mix we make onsite for seedling starts, the thermal compost we produce annually, the use of cover crops, the avoidance of chemical pesticides/fertilizers, the use of organic mulch (e.g. wood chips) over plastic (e.g. geotextiles), the complete departure from tilling our soils, and the ongoing nurturing of mycorrhizal networks; this is our way.
+The heirloom and non-GMO seed varieties that we select, the biological soil mix we make onsite for seedling starts, the thermal compost we produce annually, the use of cover crops, the avoidance of chemical pesticides/fertilizers, the use of natural organic mulch (e.g. wood chips) over plastic (e.g. geotextiles), the complete departure from tilling our soils, and the ongoing nurturing of mycorrhizal networks; THIS is our way.

-Below is an illustration of our farm-to-fermentation cycle for our popular Carrot & Caraway Sauerkraut.
+Below is an illustration of a farm-to-fermentation cycle for our popular Carrot & Caraway Sauerkraut.
 Don’t let the simple ingredients fool you!
-Cabbage, carrots, caraway and salt - plus nature’s wild cultures; this is all we need to generate the most complex flavors and nutrient bioavailability.
-Remember, by the time we arrive at the professional kitchen many of the outcomes anticipated for this ferment have already been locked-in… the three S’s.
+Just cabbage, carrots, caraway, salt and nature’s wild cultures is all that’s needed to generate the most complex flavors and the most bioavailable nutrients.
+In a typical cycle, many of the outcomes anticipated for our ferments have been locked-in before we arrive at the professional kitchen… This is Kres Kitchen’s three S’s.
+This is our craft.

 Kraut on!